-1. The CyberPi does not light up screen or show flashing screen when power is on.
+1. The CyberPi LED screen failed to light up or it flashes when switching it on.

-Either using USB power supply or handheld expansion board power supply, the CyberPi still show abnormal, you can try to update the firmware with mBlock software (Refer to Update the Firmware of mBot Neo/mBot2.)
+Either using a USB power supply or a handheld expansion board power supply, the CyberPi still shows abnormal, you can try to update the firmware with mBlock software (Refer to Update the Firmware of mBot Neo/mBot2.)

-3. What can I do if firmware update stuck at 20% and failed?
+3. The firmware update is stuck at 20% and then fails.

 Here follows some suggestions for you to troubleshoot the problem:

-1. Check if the cable is original, since there's similar cable but without data transfer function, try using the original USB cable;
+1. Check if the cable is original.
+If it's not, test with the original USB cable;

-2. Check if the CH340 driver is successfully installed in your "Device Manager" on PC, sample as below screenshot, make sure the driver exist and without any warning symbols(Small yellow triangle); If there's any abnormity, try re-install the software and please let us know;
+2. Check if the CH340 driver is successfully installed in your "Device Manager" on PC, sample as below screenshot, and make sure the driver exists and without any warning symbols(Small yellow triangle); If there's any abnormity, try re-install the software and please let us know;

 3. Try using mBlock5 web version for firmware updating;

-4. Select the correct USB port that connect with mBot2, DO NOT select "Show all connectable devices"
+4. Select the correct USB port that connects with mBot2, DO NOT select "Show all connectable devices"

 4. The mBot Neo made false color recognition.